isabella232/kendo-react-animation/README.md

 ## Overview

-This repository contains the source code and documentation of the Kendo UI Animation components for React.
+This repository contains the source code and documentation of the Kendo UI Animation package for React.

-Currently, the package includes the following components:
+Currently, it includes the following components:

 * Fade
 * Expand